dmlc/gluon-nlp/docs/index.rst

 .. note::

-   This project is still at an early stage.
+   This project is at an early stage and is under active development.
    Please expect that it will be updated frequently.
-We also welcome any contributions.
+Contributions are welcome.

 Installation
 ------------------